Nemin32/Nemin32.github.io/other/_posts/2024-08-23-whatsnext.md

 Speaking of these still active trademarks, there's two---not counting the one for the name "Scattered Brains" itself.
 The former is "[DEDEX](https://furm.com/trademarks/dedex-98402505)", which is currently in its earliest state of submission and is therefore likely either a canned or future project.
 The other, more interesting one is titled "[Planet of the Pests](https://furm.com/trademarks/planet-of-the-pests-97492779)", which is at the time of writing marked "pending for opposition," which is legalese for "object now or forever hold your peace," i.e. the final period before a trademark can be activated fully.

-Not only that, but in May, 2024, I [noticed](https://reddit.com/r/oddworld/comments/1cmi07j/planet_of_the_pests_might_be_the_title_of/) that Bennie Terry III was actually playtesting / working on a development build of the game, making it the closest we have to a physical confirmation of the existence of a new OWI-related game.
+Not only that, but in May, 2024, I [noticed](https://reddit.com/r/oddworld/comments/1cmi07j/planet_of_the_pests_might_be_the_title_of/) that Bennie Terry III was actually play-testing / working on a development build of the game, making it the closest we have to a physical confirmation of the existence of a new OWI-related game.

 {% include caption.html url="/imgs/whatsnext/potp.png" description="The full window title is: 'Potp (64-bit Development PCD3D_SM6)', letting us know this is an Unreal Engine game." %}